 Since the late nineteenth century two ‘schools’ of art had grown up in west Cornwall, at Newlyn and St Ives, and before Tate St Ives opened, there had been no public gallery dedicated to the distinctive modern art produced in the town.
 The Gallery now regularly displays works produced by members of the influential St Ives School, with pieces by leading international contemporary and modern artists from around the world.
 Through its Artist Residency program and other support projects, the Gallery encourages the creation of new work relating to the local environment.
 With a busy schedule of changing exhibitions, events, talks and activities for visitors, the Gallery also hosts a variety of community arts based activities throughout the year.

-As part of our commitment in supporting the Tate, the Sail Lofts are Corporate Members, and as our guests you will receive complimentary entry to Tate St Ives, with a 10% discount on purchases from the Tate shop and cafe bar for the summer 2017 season.
-You’ll also receive complimentary entry to the Barbara Hepworth Museum and Sculpture Garden during this period, where you can explore the artist’s studio and gardens, and see a number of her original sculptures, drawings and paintings.
+As part of our commitment in supporting the Tate, the Sail Lofts are Corporate Members, and as our guests you will receive complimentary entry to Tate St Ives, with a 10% discount on purchases from the Tate shop and cafe bar throughout 2017.
+You’ll also receive complimentary entry to the Barbara Hepworth Museum and Sculpture Garden* during this period, where you can explore the artist’s studio and gardens, and see a number of her original sculptures, drawings and paintings.

 Tate St Ives is currently undergoing a major expansion project to transform existing spaces and create new areas for displaying more artwork, allowing visitors to engage more deeply with art.